 You cannot generate a conversion DeviceLink for a discontinuous flexographic SCO.

-Note: If the SCO device condition has extended process inks, they are calibrated to match the Spot Color Tone Value (SCTV) response of the same ink names present in the PCO.
+Note: If the SCO device condition has extended process inks, they are calibrated to match the Spot Color Tone Value (SCTV) response of same-named inks present in the PCO.
 For extended process inks not present in the PCO, linear SCTV calibration is performed.